Occupational lung disease: Pneumoconiosis

 Pneumoconiosis are occupational lung diseases that are caused due to accumulation of dust in the lungs and body's reaction to its presence.
 Most common pneumoconiosis are silicosis, coal workers’ pneumoconiosis (CWP), and asbestosis.
 Other examples include minerals (such kaolin, talc, mica), beryllium lung disease, hard metal disease and silicon carbide pneumoconiosis.

 Environmental exposure

 Arsenic

 Arsenic is classified as an IARC Group 1 carcinogen and is a cause of lung cancer.
 Workers can be exposed to arsenic through work with some pesticides or in copper smelting.

 Asbestos

+Factory workers in England removing sheets of asbestos from a machine, September 1918.
+Many workers and miners died early deaths from asbestos-related diseases.

 Asbestos is a mineral which was extensively used in the United States to fireproof buildings and textiles, among other items, in the 1950s-1980s.
 Workers are frequently exposed to asbestos during demolition and renovation work, which can cause asbestosis and/or mesothelioma.
 Asbestos exposure can also cause pleural effusion, diffuse pleural fibrosis, pleural plaques, and non-mesothelioma lung cancer.
 Smoking greatly increases the lung cancer risk of asbestos exposure.

 Residents and workers of asbestos mining centers such as the town of Asbest, Russia experience dangerous exposure to asbestos and asbestos dust.